Essential Junk Journal Supplies & Where To Find Them

 • Vellum, tracing or baking paper

-Some people – like me – also like to use digital papers in their junk journals (my current favourites are listed here).
+Some people – like me – also enjoy using digital papers in our journals.
+My current favourites are listed here, but I also design my own digitals, which you can find here.

 I sometimes also print onto white cardstock – such as if I’m printing labels.
-I also occasionally use linen-effect paper when I’m printing replica vintage ephemera.
+I also occasionally use linen-effect paper when I print scans of vintage or antique ephemera.
 This is expensive paper, though, so I don’t do it often!

 Junk